-Final FRCR 2BNo textbook can replace 2B viva practice with consultants, however there are some textbooks my colleagues and myself found very helpful.
+Final FRCR 2BNo textbook can replace 2B viva practice with consultants, however there are some textbooks that are very helpful in preparing you for your final exams.
 The list is not comprehensive and there is absolutely no need to buy all the textbooks below.
-2B textbooks are not cheap – I bought them from my senior colleagues at ‘mates rates’.
-There will also be second hand books online.
+2B textbooks are not cheap – your senior colleagues who have sat the exam will have some books which you can borrow or buy from them at ‘mates rates’.
+Alternatively, you can make use of your hospital library and request these books.
 Ask junior consultant colleagues who may have some of these textbooks gathering dust on an office shelf!
 Also if you have other colleagues who are sitting the exam at the same time, set up a ‘book swap’ where you lend each other textbooks you have bought.
-Dr Maria McGill, ST5 - Northern Ireland SRT Representative

 Aunt Minnie’s Atlas and Imaging-Specific Diagnosis

-This is another great viva book.
-Again classic 2B cases are presented with key radiological findings, a diagnosis and a short succinct discussion.
+This is a great viva book.
+Classic 2B cases are presented with key radiological findings, a diagnosis and a short succinct discussion.
 The pictures are good quality and the discussions provide key background information which examiners may ask you about during your viva.

 Chapman & Nakielny’s Aids to Radiological Differential Diagnosis – 6th Edition

 This is the 2B bible and is by the side of every 2B candidate.
-Whilst it provides the most comprehensive lists of differential diagnosis, I found it initially a little overwhelming.
+It provides the most comprehensive lists of differential diagnosis and can be slightly overwhelming.
 It lists every possible differential diagnosis – for 2B it is the top 3 differential diagnoses the examiners want to hear!
 However, this is a great book to use as a reference during viva teaching with consultants.

 Mnemonics for Radiologists and FRCR 2B Viva Preparation: A Systematic Approach (MasterPass)

 This is a really great book to kick-start your 2B preparation.
-Although I am not the biggest fan of mnemonics, the lists of differentials they give are much shorter and are the ‘must say’ differentials which examiners will be waiting to hear.
-I started with this book and then supplement it with Chapman & Nikielny.
+It is an easy read and you do not have to be a fan of mnemonics to like it!
+The lists of differentials they give are much shorter and are the ‘must say’ differentials which examiners will be waiting to hear.
+This book should be supplemented with Chapman & Nikielny.